3dfxdev/EDGE/edge/README.txt

 ------------------------------------------------------------------------

-List of Changes in EDGE 1.34:
+Major Changes in EDGE 1.34:
   + HUB support
   + Joystick support
   + obituary messages (new DAMAGE.OBITUARY field)
   + two "Action" buttons for RTS scripting
   + better crosshairs, more configurable
   + improved console with command history and TAB-completion
-  + new RTS command: ONCEILINGHEIGHT (Andrew Baker)
+  + support for keys on the numeric keypad

   ! new language "COAL" replaces Lua for HUDs
   !
 RTS files now use the "RTS" extension (not "SCR") ! standard DDF/RTS files moved out of EDGE.WAD

-  - support for keys on the numeric keypad
-  - improved various defaults (e.g. WASD movement)
-  - wobble-free scrolling for the automap
-  - new 'debug_fps' and 'debug_pos' cvars
-  - LINES.DDF: can prevent bots using a linetype
-  - shorter cheat code for 'killall'

-  - better HOM detection (debug_hom cvar)
-  - always generate our own BLOCKMAP, ignore REJECT
-  - improved mouse and keyboard speed settings
-  - in option menus, current line is highlighted
-  - new 'goobers' cvar for a fun effect
-  - old EDGE title screens retired

 Bugs fixed in 1.34:
   - fixed music detuning with Windows native playback